Janina Gavankar: Early life

-half-Marathi and half-Dutch descent from Pune, who also emigrated there from India.
+half-Marathi and half-Dutch descent from Pune, also in India.

 Career

 Gavankar has acted in theatre, film, television, and online.
 Her most notable roles include Iden Versio, a canon Star Wars character and the protagonist of Star Wars: Battlefront II; shapeshifter Luna Garza in True Blood, Papi in The L Word; Ms. Dewey, the personification of a Microsoft live search engine; and Shiva, the namesake of the sought after trophy on The League.
 She regularly appears in Funny or Die shorts.

 In 2006, she joined the cast of The L Word as a series regular and shot all of the clips used for Ms. Dewey.
 In 2007, she landed a lead role in the CW pilot, Dash 4 Cash.
 In 2008, Gavankar appeared in the TV series Stargate Atlantis, Grey's Anatomy, NCIS, My Boys, and Factory.
 In 2009, she appeared in the TV shows The Cleaner, Dollhouse, Three Rivers, and The League, as well as indie films, Men, Interrupted, Indian Gangster, and Quantum Quest: A Cassini Space Odyssey.
 Gavankar provided the voice of Nikki in Quantum Quest.
 She landed another lead role in The Gates, since cancelled, on ABC.
 She appears on CW's Arrow as a vice squad police officer and brief girlfriend to Oliver Queen.

 Gavankar is a gamer and has appeared on, as well as co-hosted, G4 TV's Attack of the Show!, Epileptic Gaming's Up All Night, where she helped review Rock Band, Burnout Paradise, and Army of Two.

 In 2011, Gavankar became a series regular in HBO's True Blood as a public school teacher and shapeshifter, Luna Garza, who gets romantically involved with one of the main characters of the series.